Since 2011, the Friends of Johns Homestead has worked together with a number of partners to make improvements at the

 Homestead - Friends of Johns Homestead Park, Tucker Civic Association and Tucker Historical Society have hosted numerous workdays to protect and repair the historic homestead as well as clean up and remove invasive plants from the surrounding property.
 Volunteers have removed several later additions from the homestead that were in disrepair, have painted the homestead and have made repairs to protect it from the elements and dissuade vandalism and trespassing.

-Boardwalk - Thanks to DeKalb County District 4 Commissioner Steve Bradshaw, District 7 Commissioner Greg Adams, Park Pride, the National Association of Realtors, the Tucker-Northlake CID and the Garden Enthusiast, we were able to fund a boardwalk that will span the creek, connecting the trails on both sides of the park together.
-We are anticipating a Summer 2018 completion date.
-Stay tuned for updates!
+Boardwalk - Thanks to DeKalb County District 4 Commissioner Steve Bradshaw, District 7 Commissioner Greg Adams, Park Pride, Home Depot, the National Association of Realtors, the Tucker-Northlake CID, Root Design Studio and the Garden Enthusiast, we were able to fund a boardwalk that spans the creek, connecting the trails on both sides of the park together.